raythree/react-bootstrap-theme-switcher/README.md

 for any of the other themes.

-When a theme is chosen and loaded, the themeService will save a cookie (named theme by default) so that the theme will be automatically loaded in the future.
+If you want the last theme used to be automatically loaded in the future you can pass the themeService the name of a cookie to use and it will save the last loaded theme and reload it next time when told to load without specifying a theme name.

 Here is a sample Webpack config that uses the CopyWebpackPlugin to copy the theme files provided with the component to the ditribution: